selhajj1/Automated-APEC/README.md

 ## Links
 APEC-F 2.0 user and developer  manual can be accessed online, it contains all the information about the automated version and how to be run on a cluster.
-You may be using [Markdown Live Preview](http://gozemlab.com/APEC-F-2.0-Manual.pdf).
+You may be using [APEC-F 2.0 Manual](http://gozemlab.com/APEC-F-2.0-Manual.pdf).
-A youtube video link is also provided for the initial steps required to start running APEC-F 2.0: [Markdown Live Preview](https://www.youtube.com/watch?v=QKPV2fbTPbQ).
+A youtube video link is also provided for the initial steps required to start running APEC-F 2.0: [Youtube video tutorial](https://www.youtube.com/watch?v=QKPV2fbTPbQ).